-This curriculum-based program has been designed to cater for Stage 2 students (year 4).
-Council’s Environment and Education Officer provides students with a botany and biodiversity education session at the Eurobodalla Regional Botanic Gardens.
+This curriculum-based program is designed to cater for Stage 2 students (year 4).
+We provide students with a botany and biodiversity education session at the Botanic Garden.

 - Batemans Marine Park excursion:

-This excursion aims to provide students with a greater understanding of the marine park’s various zones, its benefits and the variety of marine species living in their area.
-Students will learn to identify, describe and evaluate interdependent relationships between living things and the environment within particular ecosystems in the marine park.
+This excursion provides students with a greater understanding of the marine park’s zones, its benefits and the variety of marine species living in the area.
+Students will learn to identify, describe and evaluate interdependent relationships between living things and the environment within particular marine park ecosystems.

 - Biodiversity excursions to endangered ecological communities:

-Students can discover the importance of local vegetation communities such as dunal systems, wetlands, littoral rainforests and Bangalay Sand forests.
+Students can discover the importance of local vegetation communities such as dune systems, wetlands, littoral rainforests and Bangalay Sand forests.

 Challenges and workshops